What is Hereditary Angioedema?

 What causes Hereditary Angioedema?

 - Types I and II are caused by a defect in the gene that controls the C1 Inhibitor.
 The C1 inhibitor is a protein in the blood that helps control inflammation.
 When there is not enough C1, there is an excess of bradykinin in the bloodstream.
-Too much bradykinin leads to an increased amount of fluid being leaked into the body tissues from the blood vessels, causing inflammation.
+Too much bradykinin leads to an increased amount of fluid leaking into the body tissues from the blood vessels.
+This causes inflammation.

 - Type III is, in some cases, caused by a defect in the gene that aids in the production of coagulation factor XII.
 This causes an excess in the production of bradykinin.
 The excess amount of bradykinin causes the blood vessel walls to be more susceptible to leakage, leading to an increased amount of fluid in the body tissues.
 The increased fluid in the body tissues leads to inflammation.